Architecture College of Architecture

 Process

-The program director will select and identify those courses that are applicable to the professional program in architecture, interior design, and landscape architecture programs.
+The program director will select and identify those courses that are applicable to the professional program in architectural studies, interior design, and landscape architecture programs.
 The College of Architecture will not accept courses for transfer which are below a 2.0 on a 4-point scale.

 Evaluation of Technical and Non-accredited Transfer Credits

-Students who desire to transfer credits from technical or non-accredited colleges must have architecture credits evaluated by the director and/or appropriate program representatives.
+Students who desire to transfer credits from technical or non-accredited colleges must have architectural studies, interior design, and landscape architecture credits evaluated by the director and/or appropriate program representatives.
 Non-architecture credits will be evaluated by the appropriate university department.

 Evaluation of Graphics, Design, and Production Drawing Credit